 Proper behavior in the cafeteria is essential.
 While lunch is a time for students to relax and socialize, it is primarily a time for students to get the proper nutrition they need to be healthy and to succeed in the classroom.
-Students may not, under any circumstances, purchase other students' food using a reduced-price privilege.
 Students must make sure to clean their lunch area before leaving and maintain good lunchroom behavior.
 Students who consistently disturb others or refuse to follow the directions of the school staff during lunch will be referred to the administration for possible disciplinary action.